4/10 Work Schedules, Explained

 Ready to try a 4/10 workweek?
 Here’s how you should approach making the change at your workplace.

-• Step 2: Ask for input.
+Step 2: Ask for input.
 Schedule meetings with team members at your company to talk about the potential schedule change.
 Be transparent about the benefits and drawbacks.
-Ask for feedback and be prepared to extend extra flexibility to workers with outside commitments (like childcare).
+Ask for feedback and be prepared to extend extra flexibility to workers with outside commitments (like child care).

-• Step 5: Take a vote.
-Once your trial is completed, ask for more feedback.
+Step 5: Take a vote.
+Once your trial is complete, ask for more feedback.
 In some states, votes are mandatory before making the switch to a compressed workweek.
 You can also run a survey — responses will give you better insight into what’s working (or not working) for your employees.

 A